 When I was a freshman, I attended a summer session at my school, Penn State, before starting in the fall.
 The classes and student life were wonderful, but the most memorable weekend is the Centre County Festival for the Arts, more commonly known as Arts Fest.
 Alumni, current students, and locals head back to “Happy Valley” to reconnect with friends and have some fun, all while checking out some gorgeous artwork.
 There are tents that sell anything from jewelry to handcrafted furniture, or you could even browse my favorite part: the sidewalk art.

 Ever dream of visiting the tropics of Hawaii?
 Summer may be your perfect opportunity!
-The University of Hawaii at Manoa offers “Summer in Hawaii” sessions specific to four career focuses: art, business, science, and tourism.
-There are a range of classes offered during the summer, though, so students can come and get some credits while enjoying the surf, sun, sand, and multicultural events on campus.
+The University of Hawaii at Manoa offers “Summer @ Manoa” sessions, with hundreds of courses offered in two sessions over the course of the summer.
+So students can come and get some credits while enjoying the surf, sun, sand, and multicultural events on campus.
 They even offer non-residents in-state tuition rates for the summer!

 The average person may think snowy locations, like Colorado, die down in the summer.
 But some schools like the University of Denver continue their education through the summer months.
 These options don’t just take place on campus, though; this summer, there are international travel courses headed to Australia and Nicaragua for a short-term, four-credit class abroad.
 There are also domestic travel options, and interterm courses on campus in anthropology, management, and religious studies.